As Amended and Restated Effective December 28, 2012

 15.11 The term Disability means a condition entitling the Employee to benefits under the Companys long term disability plan, policy or arrangement; provided, however, that if no such plan, policy or arrangement is then maintained by the Company and applicable to the Employee, Disability will mean the Employees inability to perform his duties under this Agreement due to a mental or physical condition that can be expected to result in death or that can be expected to last (or has already lasted) for a continuous period of 180 days or more.
 Termination as a result of a Disability will not be construed as a termination without Cause.

-15.12 The term Non-Competition Period shall mean, with respect to a specified cessation of employment, the one-year period following the Employees termination date; provided that on and after the occurrence of a Change in Control, the Non-Competition Period shall mean, with respect to a specified cessation of employment, the three-year period following the Employees termination date.
+15.12 The term Non-Competition Period shall mean, with respect to a specified cessation of employment, the two-year period following the Employees termination date; provided that on and after the occurrence of a Change in Control, the Non-Competition Period shall mean, with respect to a specified cessation of employment, the three-year period following the Employees termination date.

 15.13 The term Normal Retirement Date shall mean the last business day in the calendar year in which the Employee attains the age of 65.